 “These workshops give students the chance to connect their learning, experience strong industry engagement and partnerships and come away with industry standard knowledge and techniques.”

 Courtney produced a fantastic event and we can’t wait to see what our students come up with next.

 Sound exciting?
 Find out more about studying Business and Economics here.

-Moving from interstate to study business?
-We offer a relocation
+Are you a Tasmanian student moving to study accelerated business?
+We offer a relocation bursary.